2600hz/kazoo5/doc/installation.md

-# Kazoo Installation Guide
+# {% BRAND_NAME %} Installation Guide

-This is a guide to building Kazoo from source on a Debian 8 (Jessie) base installation.
+This is a guide to building {% BRAND_NAME %} from source on a Debian 8 (Jessie) base installation.
 Other GNU/Linux distros should work similarly, though the dependencies may differ a bit.
-If you want to just install and use Kazoo (and not build it) try using the [installation instructions](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7/).
-The rest of this guide assumes you want to run a development environment for Kazoo.
+If you want to just install and use {% BRAND_NAME %} (and not build it) try using the [installation instructions](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7/).
+The rest of this guide assumes you want to run a development environment for {% BRAND_NAME %}.

 If your development is on macOS, here are [extra steps](https://github.com/2600hz/kazoo/blob/master/doc/engineering/installing-on-mac.md) for set up.